katydecorah/katydecorah.github.io/notes/_posts/2016-08-10-ela-conf-bots.md

 ## Volunteer, proposals, and grant bot

-Every time someone submits a volunteer application or an abstract, a new GitHub issue is created in our private repo and then our organizer Slack channel receives a ping:
+Every time someone submits a volunteer application or an abstract, a new GitHub issue is created in our private repository and then our organizer Slack channel receives a ping:

 {% include img.html class='img-half' src='2016-08-10-ela-conf-bots-1.png' alt='abstract' %}

 {% include img.html class='img-half' src='2016-08-10-ela-conf-bots-2.png' alt='volunteerbot' %}

 :raising_hand: **Under the hood:** First, I created a GitHub account @elaconfbot (to not inflate my GitHub graph, make it clear that I'm not creating new issues, and because bots are cute).
 I made a zap in Zapier that will submit a new GitHub issue by @elaconfbot once a new row in the form's spreadsheet is added (aka someone fills out the form).
-We also have a Slack integration that watches the repo for new issues.
+We also have a Slack integration that watches the repository for new issues.

 With Zapier, you can also assign labels and even add issues to milestones as someone submits a form.
 Now instead of reading a spreadsheet, we'll be able to comment on each abstract and use all GitHub's organizational features.
 I absolutely adore this workflow.